BissiriD/Audio-to-Text-Project/README.md

 ## Key Features

 - **Download Audio**: Use `youtube-dl` to download audio from YouTube playlists.
+- **Transcribe audio from mic**: Utilizes PyAudio to caputre audio from mic input and save transcription to external txt file.
 - **Convert to Mono**: Convert stereo audio files to mono using `ffmpeg`.
-- **Transcription**: Transcribe the audio files using the Vosk speech recognition library.
+- **Transcription**: Transcribe the audio files from pre-recorded audio using the Vosk speech recognition library.
 - **Data Used**: This showcase of the project transcribes three youtube Ted Talk Playlist which can be found below